Gerunds in English

 30. Breaking

-These are just a few examples of gerunds in English.
+These are just a few examples of using gerund in English .
 Any verb can become a gerund, give it a shot!

 Summary

-Gerunds are a form of verb that act as a noun in a sentence.
-They express an action or a state of being and can be used as the subject, object, or complement in a sentence.
+Gerunds are a form of the verb that acts as a noun in a sentence.
+They express an action or state of being and can be used as the subject, object, or complement in a sentence.
 There are two types of gerunds: active and passive.
 Gerunds can be used to add variety and express complex ideas.

 Now that you understand gerunds, you can use them to speak more naturally in English.
 Check out more handy references below to improve your skills!